Terry A. Davis: Tributes

 As reports of his death surfaced online, he was memorialized by fans in a number of tributes posted to social media.
-Through the TempleOS website, his family asked people to donate to "organizations working to ease the pain and suffering caused by mental illness".
-In December 2018, Linux.org (an unofficial community for Linux users) was vandalized by hackers to include a reference to his death.
+Through the TempleOS website, his family asked people to donate to organizations in support of mental health.
+In December 2018, Linux.org, an unofficial community for Linux users, was vandalized by a hacker with a reference to his death.
 In November 2019, Davis was the subject of a 30-minute documentary on BBC Radio 4.
-Youtuber Fredrik Knudsen produced a documentary on Davis as part of the "Down the Rabbit Hole" series.